speps/speps.github.io/content/articles/trespasser-part1.md

 +++
+tags = ["articles"]
 date = "2021-01-21T13:31:42Z"
-title = "Trespasser - C++ archeology and oxidization - Part 1 Loading Data"
+title = "Trespasser - C++ archeology and oxidization - Part 1 Loading Scene Data"
-draft = true
 +++

 This series will be about the video game Jurassic Park Trespasser.
 My goal is to be able to play the game by rewriting its source code in Rust based on the original C++ code base.
 Hopefully discovering interesting things along the way.